palaksriv/payment-gateway-integration/README.md

-\---

-\# Webhook Security
+\## Webhook Security

-Webhook requests are protected using an HMAC-SHA256 signature.
+Webhook requests use HMAC-SHA256 signatures to verify their authenticity.

-The webhook request contains:
+The webhook includes: